guchengxi1994/mask2json/README.md

 this may happen if you labelling multiple-object-images with only 2 labels .Or some objects are of the same type and are connected to each other(eg. a bunch of grapes,it is hard to split one to the other).

 you can try [json2mask.py](./json2mask.py) to generate mask-files.

+# LOGS

+## 2020.7.10

+a lot of things to do ,such as many warnings related to labelme.